BxCppDev/bxjsontools/README.md

 based serialization.
 It aims  to be  integrated as  a module  of the Bayeux C++ library.

+JSON serialization will be used by the Vire C++ library for communication between C++ and Java based Control and Monitoring System (CMS) servers for the SuperNEMO experiment.

 ## Dependencies and inspiration

 (bx)jsontools makes use and is based on: